 Vegan California breakfast burritos are a fun and easy way to serve breakfast or brunch for family and friends.
 Create a build-your-own-burrito breakfast bar by offering a variety of fillings and toppings.
 Be sure to include lots of salsas and hot sauces.
-A bowl of this spicy, sweet, and refreshing watermelon pico de gallo would be be a colorful companion to enjoy on the side!

 Love Mexican-inspired dishes?
 Here's a few of our favorites!

 Tofu is usually packaged in water.
 Before you use it, you will need to drain off all of the water and press any excess liquid out of the tofu.
 This will make the tofu absorb marinades and seasonings much better.

 One method to press tofu is by sandwiching the tofu between two cutting boards.
 I suggest first slicing the block of tofu into 1″- 2″ thick slabs.
 Press down or place heavy cans or books on top and let it sit for 10-15 minutes (on a slight slant so the liquid drains into a bowl or sink).
 The simplest and fastest way is by using a tofu press.

 Burritos are best eaten immediately, before the tortillas get soggy.
 If you need to keep them warm, wrap the hot burritos in a layer of parchment paper and then wrap securely with foil.
 Place them on a baking dish in a low oven <200℉ up to 15 minutes, or, if you are traveling, in a thermal insulated bag for a short period of time.
 Like any cooked food, don't allow it to sit out for long.
 See the food safety recommendations below the recipe.